Amadeus IT Group: History

-Data centre

-Amadeus has its own data centre in Erding, Germany, two strategic operation centres in Miami and Sydney and local competency centres in Germany, Thailand, India, Poland, Colombia, Ukraine, and the United Kingdom.

-Vulnerability discovered
+Controversies

-On January 15, 2019, the hacker and activist Noam Rotem discovered a major vulnerability affecting nearly half of all airlines worldwide.
+On 15 January 2019, hacker and activist Noam Rotem discovered a major vulnerability in Amadeus's airline booking system, affecting nearly half of all airlines worldwide.
 While booking a flight with Israeli national carrier El Al, he came across a significant security breach that allows anyone to access and change private information on flight bookings.
 The same breach was then discovered to include 44% of the international carriers market, potentially affecting tens of millions of travelers.

-Operations

-Distribution

-Amadeus CRS is the largest GDS provider in the worldwide travel and tourism industry, with an estimated market share of 37% in 2009.
-As of December 2010, over travel agencies worldwide use the Amadeus system and airline sales offices use it as their internal sales and reservations system.
-Amadeus gives access to bookable content from 435 airlines (including 60 low-cost carriers), 29 car rental companies (representing car rental locations), 51 cruise lines and ferry operators, 280 hotel chains and hotels, 200 tour operators, 103 rail operators and 116 travel insurance companies.

-Information Technology

-Amadeus Altéa Customer Management System (CMS) is a software suite for airlines' sales and reservations, inventory management and departure control systems.
-Using it, airlines outsource their IT operations onto a community platform which allows them to share information with both airline alliance and codeshare agreement partners.

-It consists of four main modules: Altéa Reservation, Altéa Inventory, Altéa Departure Control; and Altéa e-commerce.

-In 2009, 238 million passengers were boarded by airlines using the system.
-It is developing similar systems for rail companies, hotel chains, airport operators and aircraft ground handling companies.
+In June 2025, Spain's data protection watchdog fined the company million for a traveler profiling project.
+According to the agency, "Amadeus had failed to comply with its obligations to provide data subjects with information about its processing under Article 14 GDPR".
+The company paid million as part of the fine but still appealed the decision.
+According to one source, this penalty resulted in accelerated investments in zero trust security architecture in the travel industry.

-Contribution to open source projects
+Contribution to open source

 According to a May 2015 investigation, Amadeus has contributed to the Docker open source software project.

 Business model and other business lines

-The business model of Amadeus is booking fee or transaction based, which means that a fee is taken for each confirmed net booking made in the Amadeus CRS.

-In late 1990s, a business division specialized in e-commerce was created.

 In 2000, Amadeus was awarded the development of two new operational applications for British Airways and Qantas: the inventory management and the departure control systems.
 These products were outside of the core expertise domain of Amadeus and were built with the expertise of the airlines.

-In March 2015, Amadeus announced that Blacklane, a Berlin-based professional driver service available worldwide, would become their first fully integrated taxi and transfer service provider.